lnis-uofu/OpenFPGA/tutorials/fpga_flow/how2use.md

 # FPGA flow

 This tutorial will help the user to understand how to use OpenFPGA flow.<br />
 During this tutorial we consider the user start in the OpenFPGA folder and we'll use tips and informations provided in [tutorial index](https://github.com/LNIS-Projects/OpenFPGA/blob/documentation/tutorials/tutorial_index.md#tips-and-informations).
+Details on how the folder is organized are available [here](https://github.com/LNIS-Projects/OpenFPGA/blob/documentation/tutorials/fpga_flow/folder_organization.md).

 ## Running fpga_flow.pl